nvim-treesitter/nvim-treesitter/README.md

 # Available modules

 Modules provide the top-level features of `nvim-treesitter`.
-The following is a list of modules included in `nvim-treesitter` and their configuration via `init.vim` (where multiple modules can be combined in a single call to `setup`).
+The following is a list of modules included in `nvim-treesitter` and their configuration via `init.lua` (where multiple modules can be combined in a single call to `setup`).
 Note that not all modules work for all languages (depending on the queries available for them).
 Additional modules can be provided as [external plugins](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Extra-modules-and-plugins).